 Many people reviewed their firms very well, looking at their firm’s products, activities and key financials.
 Quite a few people commented on how much easier it was to access and review their company’s financial and other information this term compared to when they studied ACCT11059, when everything seemed newer and more daunting.

-A number of people also looked at the performance of their firm’s share prices: not many have as successful a track-record as Ryman Healthcare, with its latest share price of about $12.25 being a whopping 45 times its share price when it floated in mid-1999.
-After including dividends, Ryman has returned over 50 times the initial investment.
+A number of people also looked at the performance of their firm’s share prices: not many have as successful a track-record as Ryman Healthcare, with its latest share price of about $13.00 being nearly a whopping 50 times its share price when it floated in mid-1999.
+After including dividends, Ryman has returned well over 50 times the initial investment.
 That’s right, investing just $25,000 in Ryman’s shares when it floated means the shares have generated a value of about $1.25 million today.
 And I consider there is plenty of growth in value left in this company; so I am staying for the ride.
 It has been pretty good so far.

 Also, quite a few people are developing an interest in accounting and in the businesses they are looking at; both of their own and others’ businesses: